CactuseSecurity/firewall-orchestrator/documentation/auth/rbac.md

 The following roles are defined in ascending order of permissions:
 - anonymous - anonymous users can only access the login page and health statistics
-- auth-server - allows the auth server to read necessary tables (ldap_connection)
+- middleware-server - allows the middleware server to read necessary tables (ldap_connection)
 - reporter - reporters have access to basic tables (stm_...) and limited rights for object and rule tables depending on the visible devices for the tenant the user belongs to.
 - reporter-viewall - reporter role for full read access to all devices
 - importer - users can import config changes into the database